About Prairie Farm

 With a little imagination, at Maplewood's Prairie Farm Preserve you can travel back in time to the early 1900s and beyond.
 The open rolling pasture at the preserve was seed with native prairie grasses and flowers in Fall 2002 and offers a chance to wade through that sea of grass the early settlers described.
 A wetland created at the preserve attracts birds and wildlife.

 As you're hiking the preserve, you'll never be far from a glimpse of the old red barn of the Bruentrup Heritage Farm.
 The farm buildings were relocated to the preserve in 1999 and are lovingly maintained by the Maplewood Historical Society.
 In addition to holding its monthly meetings at the Farm, the Historical Society hosts programs and special events for the public here.
 Plans call for creating gardens and a small orchard at the farmstead.

 Maplewood received a Conservation Partners Legacy grant to enhance pollinator habitat at Prairie Farm Preserve.
-About 1/3 of the grassland at the Farm is a diverse mix of prairie flowers and grasses - these high quality areas are being preserved.
+About one-third of the grassland at the Farm is a diverse mix of prairie flowers and grasses - these high quality areas are being preserved.
 The remaining grassland is being restored to prairie.

-Step 1: Remove brush and selected trees - Spring/Summer 2017
+- Step 1: Remove brush and selected trees - Spring/Summer 2017

-Step 4: Prescribed burn and/or mow – the site may be burned or mowed in fall 2017 or spring 2018
+- Step 4: Prescribed burn and/or mow - The site may be burned or mowed in fall 2017 or spring 2018

-Step 5: Seed the prairie in June 2018
+- Step 5: Seed the prairie in June 2018

-Parts of the landscape will be brown during the restoration, but the high quality areas being preserved will bloom with flowering spurge, beebalm, butterfly, and a host of native wildflowers.
+Parts of the landscape will be brown during the restoration, but the high quality areas being preserved will bloom with flowering spurge, bee balm, butterfly, and a host of native wildflowers.